UNC-Robotics/eos/docs/user-guide/color_mixing.rst

         async def _report(self) -> dict[str, Any]:
             return {}

+        def mix(
+            self,
+            container: Resource,
+            cyan_volume: float,
+            cyan_strength: float,
+            magenta_volume: float,
+            magenta_strength: float,
+            yellow_volume: float,
+            yellow_strength: float,
+            black_volume: float,
+            black_strength: float,
+            mixing_time: int,
+            mixing_speed: int,
+        ) -> Resource:
+            ...

         def analyze(self, container: Resource) -> tuple[Resource, tuple[int, int, int]]:
             rgb = self.client.send_command("analyze", {})
             return container, rgb

-You will notice that there is little code here.
+You will notice that the color station combines both mixing and analysis into a single device.
+This ensures that a single allocation connects to a single fluid simulation window, so the color that is mixed is the same one that gets analyzed.

-In fact, the device implementation communicates with another process over a socket.
+The device implementation communicates with another process over a socket.
 This is a common pattern when integrating devices in the laboratory, as device drivers are usually provided by a 3rd party, such as the device manufacturer.
 So often the device implementation simply uses the existing driver.
 In some cases, the device implementation may include a full driver implementation.

 The device implementation initializes a client that connects to the device driver over a socket.
-The device implements one function called ``analyze``, which accepts a beaker resource and returns the resource and the average
-RGB value of the fluid color from the fluid simulation.
+The device implements a ``mix`` function for dispensing and mixing colors, and an ``analyze`` function that returns the average RGB value of the fluid color from the fluid simulation.

-The device YAML file for the color analyzer device is:
+The device YAML file for the color station device is:

 :bdg-primary:`device.yml`

 .. code-block:: yaml

-    type: color_analyzer
+    type: color_station
-    desc: Analyzes the RGB value of a color mixture
+    desc: Color mixing and analysis station backed by a fluid simulation

     init_parameters:
-      port: 5002
+      port: 5003

 Tasks
 -----
 The package contains the following tasks:

-* **Retrieve container**: Retrieves a beaker from storage and moves it to a color mixer using the robot arm.
+* **Retrieve container**: Retrieves a beaker from storage and moves it to a color station using the robot arm.
-* **Mix colors**: Dispenses and mixes colors using a color mixer (fluid simulation).
+* **Mix colors**: Dispenses and mixes colors using a color station (fluid simulation).
-* **Move container to analyzer**: Moves the beaker from the color mixer to a color analyzer using the robot arm.
-* **Analyze color**: Analyzes the color of the fluid using a color analyzer (fluid simulation).
+* **Analyze color**: Analyzes the color of the fluid using a color station (fluid simulation).
 * **Score color**: Calculates a loss function taking into account how close the mixed color is to the target color and how much color ingredients were used.
 * **Empty container**: Empties a beaker with the robot arm.